Uberi/Canvas-AHK/Documentation/Main.md

 Returns the surface object.

-### Canvas.DrawCurve(Pen,Points,Closed = False)
+### Canvas.DrawCurve(Pen,Points,Closed = False,Tension = 1)
-;wip: talk about the Tension parameter that is added with GdipDrawCurve2 Draws a cardinal spline as a curved line with `Pen` (pen), passing through each point in `Points` (point set).
+Draws a cardinal spline as a curved line with `Pen` (pen), passing through each point in `Points` (point set).
 If `Closed` (boolean) is set, the curve will be drawn as the outline of a closed shape.
 Otherwise, the curve is open.
+The curve's bend flexibility is denoted by `Tension` (0 to 1 inclusive), where 0 results in straight lines between points and 1 results in a Catmull-Rom/neutral spline.
+Tension is proportional to the length of each tangent.

 Returns the surface object.